 This article is written by Mouna Chambon.

-About the author: Mouna Chambon is a Master student in Geopolitics at La Sorbonne University, Paris.
-As part of her Master course, she conducted a research project on the impact of climate change on women in Vanuatu.
+About the author: Mouna Chambon is currently completing her Master degree in Tropical Ecology in the National Museum of Natural History.
+She holds a dual bachelor in Political Sciences and Biology from Sciences Po Paris and the University Pierre and Marie Curie.
+After an exchange year in South Africa, she decided to focus on tropical ecosystems and biodiversity governance.
+As part of her Master, she has conducted a research project on the impact of climate change on women in Vanuatu.
 This experience aroused her interest in that research area.
 Subsequently, she joined CliMates and launched the project “Gender and climate change “ in January 2017.
 She speaks French, English, German and Italian.
-(For further questions: email@example.com)